alhajee/ckan/doc/contributing/testing.rst

 Writing :mod:`ckan.ckanext` tests
 ---------------------------------

-Within extensions, follow the same guidelines as for CKAN core.
+Within extensions, follow the same guidelines as for FMLD core.
 For example if an extension adds an action function then the action function should have tests, etc.